ozbe/companyNews/docs/approach-taken.md

 ## What end state do you envision (if you run out of time to implement)?

-I'll touch on some of potential end states in [Improvements](#improvements), but I would say that there is a lot of opportunity for management (IAM access control) and security improvements (SA for GKE, SA for writing to bucket, private GKE cluster) based on the company's needs and wants.
+I'll touch on some of potential end states in `What is your recommendation for future work if time allows?`, but I would say that there is a lot of opportunity for management (IAM access control) and security improvements (SA for GKE, SA for writing to bucket, private GKE cluster) based on the company's needs and wants.

 ## Why were certain tools selected?